k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: drop a grabber's hold when it is moved out of the hero's reach
 - Fix: off-hand artifact extrinsics lost after a returning thrown weapon
 - Grant skeletal dragons immunity to their own breath element
+- Fix: covetous monster freezes when hero stands at a map edge